1st Monmouthshire Artillery Volunteers: Megiddo

 At the climactic Battle of Megiddo 53rd Division was positioned on the right flank above the Jordan Valley.
-The division launched its attack late on the first day (18 September). the artillery opened slow fire on 'Keen's Knoll' to drown the sound of the leading infantry scrambling down the from the heights.
-17th Indian Infantry were in position to attack at 22.00 and a 20-minute bombardment crashed down before the regiment went in with the bayonet.
+The division launched its attack late on the first day (18 September). the artillery opened slow fire on 'Keen's Knoll' to drown the sound of the leading infantry scrambling down from the heights.
+17th Indian Infantry were in position to attack at 22:00 and a 20-minute bombardment crashed down before the regiment went in with the bayonet.
 Coming from an unexpected direction, the attack was completely successful, and the rest of 159th Bde attacked.
 The divisional commander ordered the artillery to increase their rate of fire on the wadis behind to block the enemy's retreat.
 160th Brigade then attacked in the darkness, guided by the glow of smoke shells fire by the artillery.
 The 3rd Battalion, 152nd Punjabis, had the severest fighting in attempting to capture Malul at the end of 'Nairn Ridge': in this area the Turks did not actually occupy their trenches, so the bombardment was ineffective.
 When the artillery lifted and the infantry attacked they were met by fire from untouched Turkish machine guns.
 The attack was broken up, though some parties of the regiment hung on within 150 yd of the crest.
 The telephone line was cut by Turkish artillery fire, so the battalion could not call down a repeat bombardment; by the time a runner could get through with the request, the battalion had withdrawn after two more attempts to reach the top.
 Apart from this failure, the main enemy positions had been taken.
 The afternoon of 19 September was quiet on 53rd Division's front, though one Turkish force was discovered eating a meal, and five batteries were turned onto them.
 This disaster to the Turks that probably contributed to the division's easy advance that evening, when Malul was secured, allowing the guns to move forward.
 However, a Turkish counter-attack while the guns were moving temporarily retook some of their lost positions.
 The division now blocked the enemy's line of retreat eastwards across the Jordan.
 The pressure was kept up on 20 September and by the end of the next day the Turkish army was shattered and could be seen streaming north – to the annoyance of the gunners who were out of range.

 After the battle the pursuit was continued by the cavalry and air force, and 53rd Division was used to clear the battlefield and repair roads.
 It was then withdrawn to Alexandria before the Armistice of Mudros came into effect on 31 October.
 Demobilisation began on 20 December and was completed in June 1919.
 CCLXVI Brigade was placed in suspended animation.